Better Me

 The bottom line

-Hyperbaric oxygen therapy is a well-established treatment for wound healing, decompression sickness, carbon monoxide poisoning and other conditions.
-For treatments, you simply relax in a chamber while you breathe in pure, pressurized oxygen.
-To find out whether the therapy might work for you, connect with a health care professional at Banner.
+Hyperbaric oxygen therapy is a well-established treatment for chronic wounds, decompression sickness, carbon monoxide poisoning and other conditions.
+By breathing pure, pressurized oxygen, the therapy stimulates healing in areas with poor circulation, particularly benefiting people with diabetes.
+To learn if this treatment is right for you, connect with a health care provider at Banner Health.

 Other useful articles